andrewjpoole/andrewjpoole.github.io/_posts/2018-7-14-make-your-cv-work-for-you.md

 ## The actual company spec section I included

-Probably not best to copy mine, but this is what worked for me
+Probably not best to copy mine as you'll need to talk about them and the experiences good and bad which lead you to the opinion, but this is what worked for me:

 > I wanted to do something a little different with my CV, so I am including my ideal ‘Company Spec’
 >
 > ### ORGANISATIONAL AND TEAM CULTURE
 >
 > I want to work for an organisation where:
 >
 > - Software engineering is known to be a team sport, where strong and stable teams are built and
 > empowered / trusted to design, implement, deploy and support solutions to well defined business
 > needs.
 Supported by good solution architecture.